To content

 Chemieingenieurin an einer Anlage © [Translate to English:] BCI

-The Master's degree programme is research-oriented and qualifies students to work in research and development and to lead larger projects and working groups.
-The degree programme offers the opportunity to deepen knowledge and skills in the field of chemical engineering in all sub-disciplines represented in Dortmund.
+The Master's degree course is research-oriented and qualifies students to work in research and development as well as to manage larger projects and working groups.
+The course offers the opportunity to deepen knowledge and skills in the field of chemical process engineering in all sub-disciplines represented in Dortmund.

 Graduates are prepared to develop independent new or improved chemical and biotechnological products, production plants or production processes.
 They work, for example, on improving the environmental friendliness or economic efficiency of the chemical industry.

-The English-language specialisation Process Systems Engineering provides graduates with in-depth knowledge of the fundamentals of chemical process engineering.
-In particular, they acquire the ability to design and operate complex chemical and biotechnological production plants using mathematical models and computer software for simulation and optimisation according to the state of the art.
+The English-language specialization Process Systems Engineering provides graduates with in-depth knowledge of the fundamentals of chemical process engineering.
+In particular, they acquire the ability to design and operate complex chemical and biotechnological production plants using mathematical models and computer software for simulation and optimization in accordance with the state of the art.
 This includes advanced methods of process control and production planning as well as techniques for the analysis and description of experimental data.
-Graduates understand the mathematical principles of the computer programmes used for simulation and optimisation and are able to assess the limits of the tools and the algorithms used.